louismerlin/solved/src/03_crack.md

 `N*URAL`

-The second spot is a letter from A to E. Trying-out the five possibilities, only one is an english word.
+The second spot is a letter from A to E. Trying-out the five possibilities, only one is an English word.
 We've got our flag!